-The time of year with warmer water lasts for 3.1 months, from July 1 to October 4, with an average temperature above 54°F. The day of the year with the warmest water is August 15, with an average temperature of 59°F.
+The time of year with warmer water lasts for 3.1 months, from July 1 to October 4, with an average temperature above 54°F. The month of the year in Camden with the warmest water is August, with an average temperature of 58°F.

-The time of year with cooler water lasts for 3.4 months, from January 12 to April 26, with an average temperature below 41°F. The day of the year with the coolest water is March 11, with an average temperature of 37°F.
+The time of year with cooler water lasts for 3.4 months, from January 12 to April 26, with an average temperature below 41°F. The month of the year in Camden with the coolest water is March, with an average temperature of 37°F.

 To characterize how pleasant the weather is in Camden throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Camden for general outdoor tourist activities is from late June to early September, with a peak score in the last week of July.